View entry requirements for this programme

 Months of entry

 Criminal Justice has long been an important area for study and is still developing fast particularly in the international arena.
-There is increased worldwide interest in ensuring that criminal justice systems comply with human rights requirements in order to ensure that states’ implementation and enforcement of the criminal law, through investigation, trial and punishment, respect the civil liberties of citizens accused of crime.
+There is increased worldwide interest in ensuring that criminal justice systems comply with human rights requirements in order to ensure implementation and enforcement of criminal law, investigation, trial and punishment, respect the civil liberties of citizens accused of crime.